yosef-abraham/swamp/README.md

 ```

 ## Testing
-For now, only integration tests against crossbar exists.
-I am planning to add unit tests in the future.
+For now, only integration tests against crossbar exist.
+I plan to add unit tests in the future.

 In order to run the tests: